Jhon-Idrovo/home-finance-all/README.md

 # Home Finance Project

 Main repository for the project.
 Here are all the other repositories made for it since there were multiple versions and I was still learning source control.
+To keep all the change history I'm using nested repositories.
+Please, clone the repository to see all the files.

 ## Repo Info